-Bit Name Settings Description Notes 7 Status register write enable/disable 0 = Enabled 1 = Disabled Nonvolatile bit: Used with the W/V {PP} signal to enable or disable writing to the status register.
-3 6 Reserved 0 Reserved 5 Top/bottom 0 = Top 1 = Bottom Nonvolatile bit: Determines whether the protected memory area defined by the block protect bits starts from the top or bottom of the memory array.
-4 4:2 Block protect 2-0 See Protected Area Sizes - Upper Area and Lower Area tables in Device Protection Nonvolatile bit: Defines memory to be software protec- ted against PROGRAM or ERASE operations.
+Bit Name Settings Description Notes 7 Status register write enable/disable 0 = Enabled 1 = Disabled Nonvolatile bit: Used with the W#/V {PP} signal to enable or disable writing to the status register.
+2 5 Top/bottom 0 = Top 1 = Bottom Nonvolatile bit: Determines whether the protected memory area defined by the block protect bits starts from the top or bottom of the memory array.
+3 6, 4:2 Block protect 3-0 See Protected Area Sizes - Upper Area and Lower Area tables in Device Protection Nonvolatile bit: Defines memory to be software protected against PROGRAM or ERASE operations.
 When one or more block protect bits is set to 1, a designated memory area is protected from PROGRAM and ERASE operations.
-4 1 Write enable latch 0 = Cleared (Default) 1 = Set Volatile bit: The device always powers up with this bit cleared to prevent inadvertent WRITE STATUS REGISTER, PROGRAM, or ERASE operations.
+3 1 Write enable latch 0 = Cleared (Default) 1 = Set Volatile bit: The device always powers up with this bit cleared to prevent inadvertent WRITE STATUS REGISTER, PROGRAM, or ERASE operations.
 To enable these operations, the WRITE ENABLE operation must be executed first to set this bit.
-2 0 Write in progress 0 = Ready 1 = Busy Volatile bit: Indicates if one of the following command cy- cles is in progress: WRITE STATUS REGISTER WRITE NONVOLATILE CONFIGURATION REGISTER PROGRAM ERASE 2
+4 0 Write in progress 0 = Ready 1 = Busy Volatile bit: Indicates if one of the following command cycles is in progress: WRITE STATUS REGISTER WRITE NONVOLATILE CONFIGURATION REGISTER PROGRAM ERASE 4

 - Notes: 1.
 Bits can be read from or written to using READ STATUS REGISTER or WRITE STATUS REG-ISTER commands, respectively. - 2.
-Volatile bits are cleared to 0 by a power cycle or reset. - 3.
-The status register write enable/disable bit, combined with the W#/V{PP} signal as described in the Signal Descriptions, provides hardware data protection for the device as follows: When the enable/disable bit is set to 1, and the W#/V{PP} signal is driven LOW, the status register nonvolatile bits become read-only and the WRITE STATUS REGISTER operation will not execute.
-The only way to exit this hardware-protected mode is to drive W#/V{PP} HIGH. - 4.
+The status register write enable/disable bit, combined with the W#/Vpp signal as described in the Signal Descriptions, provides hardware data protection for the device as follows: When the enable/disable bit is set to 1, and the W#/VPP signal is driven LOW, the status register nonvolatile bits become read-only and the WRITE STATUS REGISTER operation will not execute.
+The only way to exit this hardware-protected mode is to drive W#/VPP HIGH. - 3.
 See Protected Area Sizes tables in Device Protection.
-The BULK ERASE command is executed only if all bits are 0.
+The BULK ERASE command is executed only if all bits are 0. - 4.
+Volatile bits are cleared to 0 by a power cycle or reset.